TUDelft-books/CSBB-textbook/book/Quarter1/Week1_8.md

 -   Workshop: Critical editing/feedback

--   Consult hours with Martijn
+-   Consult hours

 -   Friday Symposium

 ## Introduction and goals

-Research only really "matters" if it is shared.
+Research only really “matters” if it is shared.
 How it is shared greatly influences its impact on the world and likelihood of getting funded.
-In previous weeks we've talked about what and why we want to share our ideas, in this week we'll focus on the how.
-The topic of week 8 is *Visualisation.*
+In previous weeks we’ve talked about what and why we want to share our ideas, in this week we’ll focus on the how.
+The topic of week 8 is *Visualisation*.

-Two workshops, one titled "Visual Communication" and one titled "Critical Editing and Feedback" will be given this week to help with the goal of effective conveying of ideas.
+Two workshops, one titled “Visual Communication” and one titled “Critical Editing and Feedback” will be given this week to help with the goal of effective conveying of ideas.

-When presenting information, in addition to understanding the narrative elements, it's important to consider the visual elements.
+When presenting information, in addition to understanding the narrative elements, it’s important to consider the visual elements.
 What is aesthetically pleasing, how much eye-catching is too much?
 Good design principles of using white space, fonts, images.

 One of the most important writing/design skills is critical editing.
 If you become really skilled at editing you can edit your own work effectively, but it is always better to ask for help with this from others, especially when starting.
-And as a collaborator it's important to develop your editing skills so you can contribute to making presentations better.
+And as a collaborator it’s important to develop your editing skills so you can contribute to making presentations better.
 No design or written document is perfect and there is always room (though not always time) for improvement.

 ## Workshop Visual Communication